 As there is limited funding available, the scheme generally allows for a contribution to the registration fee rather than the full registration amount.
 In order to spread available funds as widely and equitably as possible, contributions towards the cost of the activity will generally be requested from the applicant's cost centre.

 Where cost centres are setting up new projects they should make provision for associated training in their budgets.
 Conferences and workshops which are specific to particular projects should be funded directly by those projects.
-If a division cannot provide all the funds necessary, staff members can apply to the Professional Staff Conference Scheme for assistance.
+If a work area cannot provide all the funds necessary, staff members can apply to the Professional Staff Conference Scheme for assistance.